Glacier-Carved Kings Canyon Offers Mountain Adventures in Central California

 The cavern is part of the Sequoia National Forest.
 It was discovered in the late 1800s by a logger named Putnam Boyden, according to tour information, and features a deep network of tunnels, stalactites, and stalagmites carved by thousands of years of running water.

 Visitors can book a 45-minute tour through the cool cavern and learn about the geology and history of the cave, and tour guides are more than happy to answer questions.
-The cave is made of slick marble and features calcite deposits—also known as flowstone—that have formed stunning formations that tour guides describe with names like “Soda Straws,” “Pancakes,” and “Curtains.”
+The cave is made of slick marble and features calcite deposits—also known as flowstone—that have formed stunning formations that tour guides describe with names such as “Soda Straws,” “Pancakes,” and “Curtains.”

 The highlight of the tour for children may be the opportunity to exit the cave using the “adventure” route, which allows guests to trek through a winding lower passageway flowing with just a few inches of cold cave water.